 The Links, Incorporated is an international, not-for-profit corporation, established in 1946.
 It celebrates more than 71 years as a premier women’s volunteer service organization committed to enriching, sustaining and ensuring the cultural and economic survival of African-Americans and other persons of African ancestry.
-It is one of the nation’s oldest and largest volunteer service organizations with more than 14,000 members in 284 chapters located in 42 states, the District of Columbia, and the Commonwealth of the Bahamas.
+It is one of the nation’s oldest and largest volunteer service organizations with nearly 15,000 members in 285 chapters located in 42 states, the District of Columbia, and the Commonwealth of the Bahamas.

 Working closely with its sponsors and supporters, The Links, Incorporated is focused on creating transformational programming that improves the quality of life for individuals, families and communities.
 It achieves these goals through its 5 facets: Services to Youth, The Arts, National Trends and Services, International Trends and Services, and Health and Human Services.

 The members of The Links, Incorporated are dedicated women who are active in their respective communities.
 They include influential decision makers, corporate and civic leaders, lawmakers, medical and healthcare professionals, educators, role models, mentors, activists and volunteers who work towards a common vision by engaging like-minded organizations and individuals for partnership.
 Each member works toward the realization of making the name “Links” not only a chain of friendship, but also a chain of purposeful service.